 If you’ve read my previous blog or enough of this one then you know that my mother was not looking to have another child when I came along.
 I have no judgments about that, so we can give any name we want to her reaction, but the important point is that it was difficult for her to be warm under the circumstances.

 The natural reaction in me was to seek that closeness by being good at things—I tried to impress her.
 When that didn’t work, I began to shift my attention to winning my father’s favour, which was challenging because he owned his own business and he worked long hours.
 He’d been given a recliner when he left his old job, and I remember waiting at his feet while he read the newspaper in it.
 That chair ended up playing an important role in our family.

-Because Mom had her experience of disappointment over me, I wanted to be close to Dad and that translated to me wanting to sit in his recliner while we ate lunch.
+Because Mom had her experience of disappointment over her intended pregnancy, I wanted to be close to Dad and that translated to me wanting to sit in his recliner while we ate lunch.
 And by we I mean the two sisters and brother that my family took as foster children.
 It’s important to note that I didn’t see them as foster siblings.
 Within a month they were as much my brother and sisters as my much-older biological brothers were.
 But it never occurred to me until adulthood that’s likely not how they saw it.

 Every day we kids would come home from school for lunch and there would be a race to see who got the good seats for watching Gilligan’s Island.
 Every day I would claim dad’s recliner, simply because I wanted to be close to Dad.
 For a couple years I never realized that my sisters and brother were conceding it every day because they felt like I was the real son.
 Eventually I began to think that maybe they wanted it too, but I realized they probably didn’t feel they should take it.